 The most important Chinese humanoid robot story in 2026 is not the backflip, the stage performance, or the martial-arts demo.
 It is the assembly-line task cycle.

 In April, CGTN reported that humanoid robots were operating on a smart-device assembly line in Nanchang, Jiangxi province.
-The reported numbers were specific: about an 18-second task cycle, roughly 300 units per hour, and a success rate above 98.5%.
+AGIBOT and Longcheer's stable deployment release described the same line in factory language: up to 310 units per hour, a 19-20 second cycle time, 99%+ task success, line integration in 36 hours, and roughly 3,000 units per shift.
 The robots were from AgiBot, a Shanghai-based embodied-AI robotics company.

-Those claims need to be treated carefully because CGTN is state media and the deployment is still early.
+Those claims need to be treated carefully because they are public deployment claims, not independently audited long-run factory data.
 But the numbers are useful because they shift the conversation from "Can a humanoid robot move?" to "Can it repeat a factory task with acceptable yield?"

 That is the only question that matters for manufacturing.